How To Stop Your Dog From Digging Under Your Fence

 Decorative rocks or stones are another option for adding a barrier in front of your fence while maintaining an attractive aesthetic.
 These can be placed along the bottom of your fence, creating a physical barrier that is difficult for dogs to dig through.

 One advantage of using decorative rocks or stones is that they come in various shapes, sizes, and colors, allowing you to customize the look of your backyard.
 They are also durable and low-maintenance, making them a long-term solution for preventing digging.
-However, keep in mind that these may not be suitable for all types of fencing and may require some digging or modification to install.

 Additionally, it’s important to choose rocks or stones that are large enough to prevent your dog from moving them or digging under.
 You can also use a layer of landscaping fabric underneath to prevent weeds from growing through the rocks.